-These days, some of the most common home heating systems include reverse cycle air conditioners, gas heaters, electric heaters, fireplaces and underfloor heating.
-It is hard to declare an outright best heating method as there are several factors to consider.
-Some of the most important aspects of each technology include their upfront cost, their long term running costs, ease of use, control, danger, localised pollution and environmental impact.
+Options for heating your home include reverse cycle air conditioning, gas heaters, electric heaters, fireplaces and underfloor heating.
+There’s no single best heating method for everyone, so you need to choose what to prioritise: upfront cost, long-term running costs, ease of use, control, danger, localised pollution and environmental impact.

-The running costs of a reverse cycle air conditioner will depend on where you live and your electricity prices.
-If your home has solar panels, they can also help to bring down the cost.
-In fact, a University of Melbourne study found that reverse cycle heating was cheaper to run than gas heating in every city that they tested.
+The running costs of a reverse cycle air conditioner depend on where you live and your electricity prices.
+In fact, a study conducted by the University of Melbourne found that reverse cycle heating was less expensive to operate than gas heating in every city studied.

 Gas Heaters